Working with Film Companies

 Filming with a drone

 We only allow drone-related commercial filming by production companies in certain circumstances.
+As a general rule, we won't support drone filming in or next to areas where rare birds nest.

 We won't give permission for recreational use, something which is prohibited according to existing byelaws.